Howe Correspondence of Unipotent Characters for a Finite Symplectic/Even-orthogonal Dual Pair: Introduction

 \section{Introduction}

-Let $\omega^\psi_{\Sp_{2N}}$ be the character of the Weil representation (\cf.~\cite{howe-finite}, \cite{gerardin}) of a finite symplectic group $\Sp_{2N}(q)$ with respect to a nontrivial additive character $\psi$ of a finite field $\bff_q$ of characteristic $p\neq 2$.
-Let $(G,G')$ be a reductive dual pair in $\Sp_{2N}(q)$.
-It is well known that there are the following three basic types of reductive dual pairs: \begin{enumerate} \item two general linear groups $(\GL_n,\GL_{n'})$;
+Let $\omega^\psi_{\Sp_{2N}}$ be the character of the Weil representation (\cf.~\cite{gerardin}) of a finite symplectic group $\Sp_{2N}(q)$ with respect to a nontrivial additive character $\psi$ of a finite field $\bff_q$ of characteristic $p\neq 2$.
+Let $(\bfG,\bfG')$ be one of the following three basic types of reductive dual pairs in $\Sp_{2N}$: \begin{enumerate} \item[(1)] two general linear groups $(\GL_n,\GL_{n'})$;

-\item two unitary groups $(\rmU_n,\rmU_{n'})$;
+\item[(2)] two unitary groups $(\rmU_n,\rmU_{n'})$;